Newton, Massachusetts: Geography

-Newton is a suburban city approximately 7 mi from downtown Boston, in Middlesex County, Massachusetts.
+Newton is a suburban city approximately 7 mi from downtown Boston, in Middlesex County.
 It is also bordered by Waltham and Watertown on the north, Needham and the West Roxbury neighborhood of Boston on the south, Wellesley and Weston on the west, and Brookline and the Brighton neighborhood of Boston on the east.

-The Charles River flows along the north and west parts of Newton, and Route 128 passes through the west part of the city.
+The Charles River flows along the north and west parts of Newton, and Route 128 passes through the western part of the city.

-The Massachusetts Turnpike goes through the more urbanized northern section of the city before heading into Boston.
+The Mass Pike passes through the more urbanized northern section of the city before heading into Boston.
 Additional major highways in Newton include Route 9, serving the southern parts of the city, and Hammond Pond Parkway, which is the main north–south route through Chestnut Hill and provides access to Brookline and West Roxbury.

 According to the United States Census Bureau, the city has a total area of 18.2 sqmi, of which 18.0 sqmi is land and 0.2 sqmi (0.82%) is water.

 Geological history

-Geologically Newton located within topographic lowland the Boston Basin of the Appalachian Mountain chain.
+Geologically Newton is located within the topographic lowland of the Boston Basin of the Appalachian Mountain chain.
 This lowland is surrounded by a ring of highland drumlins which were left after the last glaciation twelve thousand years ago.

 There are several unique outcroppings of rocks around Newton where geologic history revealing of how territory have formed and has changed over the past hundreds millions of years of drift supercontinents and ancient oceans, earthquake activity associated with volcanism and related faulting activity and changing climate.
 There are mainly three types of bedrock: Roxbury Conglomerate, Cambridge Argillite or Slate, and Brighton Volcanics and the Mattapan Volcanics pre-Cambrian foundation of Dedham Granodiorite.
 The Boston Border Fault and the Shawmut anticline of Newton formed as the alpine mountains of east-central Massachusetts were created.
 Unique outcroppings rocks exposure has steadily declined as Newton area has become increasingly developed.